redouanelg/DINAE/README.md

 If you have any remarks on the code (I'm still a Matlab guy, but I learn fast :D), or if you find some bugs do not hesitate to send me a message.

-If you're a good guy (girl?) and desire to cite the code, please use the following:
+If you're a good guy or girl, and desire to cite the code, please use the following:

 @misc{DINAE, <br />
 author = {Lguensat Redouane}, <br />